Xiaoyang0118/xiaoyang0118.github.io/_pages/about.md

 # About me
 Xiaoyang Li (Member, IEEE) received the B.Eng. degree from the Southern University of Science and Technology (SUSTech) in 2016 and the Ph.D. degree from The University of Hong Kong (HKU) in 2020.
 From 2020 to 2022, he was a Presidential Distinguished Research Fellow at SUSTech.
-He is currently working in The Chinese University of Hong Kong (Shenzhen) as an Adjunct Assitant Professor with College of Science and Technology, and a Research Associate with Shenzhen Research Institute of Big Data.
+He is currently working in The Chinese University of Hong Kong (Shenzhen) as an Adjunct Assistant Professor with College of Science and Technology, and a Research Associate with Shenzhen Research Institute of Big Data.
 His research interests include network optimization, integrated sensing-communication-computation, edge learning, and wirelessly powered communication.
 <!-- 这一行是总citations的数据 -->
 <!-- <a href='https://scholar.google.com/citations?hl=zh-CN&user=pw0f1aIAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> -->